Bessie was born in Glasgow in 1900, where her trade union activity began as soon as she went into paid work.

 Bessie joined the Communist Party just a few months after it was founded, when she herself was only 20.
 In an interview with the Daily Worker she commented that, of the Party, “I took to it like a duck to water!”

 After that, they were unemployed for months during the slump — even though Bessie was a highly skilled tailoress.
-So, she finally went to
+So, she finally went to London to look

 for work.
 Bessie was active in the trade union movement from there on, having been on the district and executive committees of the Chemical Workers’ Union and then she was active in the Clerical and Administrative Workers’ Union (CAWU).